 Method:

 1. In a heavy bottomed pan heat oil and add turmeric powder and chili powder.
 Now add sliced tomatoes.
-On medium high flame cook for
+On medium high flame cook for around 20-25 minutes, till it becomes mushy and oil starts separating at the edge.

 2. Let the oil separate from them and the paste to thicken, around 40-50 minutes for the tomatoes to cook.